Death and state funeral of Akbar Hashemi Rafsanjani: Controversies

 The funeral veered slightly off script when groups of mourners started shouting opposition slogans.
 The authorities were forced to raise the volume on the loudspeakers playing lamentation songs after some in the crowds took up cries of using name of former presidential candidate, Mir-Hossein Mousavi, who has been under house arrest since 2011.
 Some of the chants were aimed at Russia, Iran's ally in the Syrian conflict.
 Video clips on social media showed mourners shouting "Death to Russia" (which was also shouted during the 2009 Iranian presidential election protests after Russian President Dmitry Medvedev became the first foreign leader to congratulate Mahmoud Ahmadinejad on his re-election) and "the Russian Embassy is the den of espionage," as they passed the embassy's complex in the heart of Tehran.
 People also called for the release of hunger strikers in Iranian prisons.

 State television, broadcasting the funeral live, airbrushed the protests, which were nevertheless allowed to proceed without police intervention.

+Assassination allegations

+In a 2025 interview, Faezeh Hashemi, Akbar Rafsanjani's daughter, alleged that he was assassinated, not by Russia or Israel, but by the highest echelons of power in the Islamic Republic, because "he sided with the people and spoke out" and "he was in their way- so he had to be removed".
+According to political analyst, Mehdi Mahdavi-Azad, in the months preceding his death, Rafsanjani openly stated that he had made a mistake in choosing Khamenei as supreme leader.
+Rafsanjani's other daughter, Fatemeh, stated that two months before his death she was approached by two individuals who threatened that he "would be killed in a way that would make it appear a natural death".
+The combination of suspicious circumstances surrounding his death has given additional clout to the allegations of foul play, these include delays in his transport to the hospital, blocked access to CCTV footage from his office and his supposed place of death, absence of post-mortem examinations despite the family's requests, and the disappearance of his diaries and will from his office soon after his death.
+According to Rafsanjani’s family, the Supreme National Security Council’s official report stated that his body contained radiation levels ten times the safe limit.
+The official investigation into the death of Rafsanjani was concluded by the Secretary of Iran's Supreme National Security Council at the time, Ali Shamkhani, who stated that it was "completely natural and without any ambiguity".